techiescamp/cka-certification-guide/README.md

 Following are the subtopics under Troubleshooting

 ### Troubleshoot clusters and nodes.
-Troubleshooting Clusters > When draining a node, use --ignore-daemonsets to safely move workloads that can be moved while ignoring daemonsets.
+> <b>Troubleshooting Clusters<b/> : When draining a node, use --ignore-daemonsets to safely move workloads that can be moved while ignoring daemonsets.

 ```bash
 # List all available nodes